A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-Challenging MRTA problems are characterized mainly by the assortment of tasks and large team sizes.
-MATA problems further require suitable mechanisms to capture the heterogeneity of the agents~\cite{notomista2022resilient}.
-Moreover, industrial tasks (e.g. machine tending, materials handling, assembly, etc.) are generally characterized by several schedule constraints in terms of time, space, and resources.
-While often task allocation and task planning are treated as separate problems, actually, are two essential aspects of the same reasoning.
-A suitable architecture that faces these problems should be able to break down a complex task into its atomic actions and optimally assign them on the fly to a selected agent, complying with online contingencies and plan variations caused by human presence and potential failures.
-For this reason, fast computation and re-planning capabilities are paramount.
-In light of this, in this work we propose a novel comprehensive MATA architecture to execute complex tasks in a mixed human-robot team of arbitrary size.
-The architecture capitalizes on a centralized reactive and modular task-agnostic planning method based on Behavior Trees (BTs), in charge of scheduling the actions, and on MILP-based role allocator, that assigns dynamically individual and collaborative roles to the agents of the team.
+In light of this, in this work we propose a novel unified MATA architecture to execute complex tasks in a mixed human-robot team of arbitrary size.
+The architecture capitalizes on a centralized reactive and modular task-agnostic planning method based on Behavior Trees (BTs), in charge of scheduling the actions, and on a MILP-based role allocator that dynamically assigns individual and collaborative roles to the agents of the team.
 To integrate human preferences into the allocation loop, a negotiation phase is introduced before action execution, in which each human worker can accept or refuse to execute the assigned task.
 Bilateral communication between humans and the system is achieved through an Augmented Reality (AR) custom user interface that provides intuitive functionalities to assist and coordinate workers in different action execution phases.
+The interface receives instructions and visual information on the assigned task and allows workers to give feedback to the system about their decisions.